Welcome to Whitchurch Walkers

 Walking in and around Whitchurch Shropshire - a Walkers are Welcome town

-Launched in 2014, this book details 10 walks of varying lengths around Whitchurch and is available for £5 from BookShrop in Green End, Whitchurch Museum and Heritage Centre, Whitchurch Library and the Tourist Information and Community Hub at the Civic Centre.
+First launched in 2014, the second edition of the book details 10 walks of varying lengths around Whitchurch plus the Whitchurch Wheel [see below] It is available for £6 from BookShrop in Green End, Whitchurch Museum and Heritage Centre, Whitchurch Library and the Tourist Information and Community Hub at the Civic Centre.
 Route maps for individual walks can be downloaded but you will only get the photos plus historical and other nuggets of local information by buying the book!

 |For route maps and descriptions: click here|